 Added by Susan Soper on September 3, 2014 at 2:30pm — No Comments

 In yet another example of how death is creeping more and more into our collective conversations – openly, candidly and practically – a number of college level courses are being offered on the topic.
 And not just for future morticians!
-Philosophical, forward thinking and cathartic, even, here…Continue
+Philosophical, forward thinking and cathartic, even, here are just a few examples of current course…Continue

 I recently received an email from a friend with a link to an obituary.
 As an obit writer with a deep-but- not-dark interest in both people – dead and alive – and death (until it happens to me), I get these emails all the time.
 Many of them I’ve written about on a variety of legacy.com pages.